 The City Literary Institute offers an ever-changing carousel of evening classes and short courses – over 5,000 of them!
 There are lectures from £9.00, academic walking tours from £19.00 and a smorgasbord of other classes, which vary from the standard literacy and numeracy stuff to the weird and wonderful.
 Our top picks?
 A vintage dance masterclass (£19.00), Gesturing In Italian (£29.00) and a workshop on Dream Sequences in Cinema (£29.00).

 Go white water rafting

 Hiding away in Waltham Cross is the massive Lea Valley watersports facility that was initially built for the 2012 Olympics.
 These days, it earns its keep with all kinds of aquatic activities for adventurous types, including white water rafting, hydroboarding, canoeing and kayaking.
 Prices from £25pp.
+GOOD FOR GROUPS.

 Explore the Enigma

 Okay, it’ll require a bit of a schlepp, but Bletchley Park is only 30 minutes from Euston and is home to the legendary Enigma machine, used to crack codes in WWII and the subject of the recent movie The Imitation Game.
 Entry costs £17.25, plus a train ticket from London Midland – about £15 without a railcard.
 (Bletchley Park is just around the corner from the train station, so no crazy non-London bus routes necessary.)

 Become an ice cream dream